 Take a 5-minute movement break every 1-2 hours and engage in one of these fun, whole-body movements:

 - Yoga – Get a free printable poster of kids yoga poses

 - Gorilla Jumps

-These don’t give as much stimulation as a full body movement activity but may be helpful in situations where your child needs to sit still (school, doctor’s waiting rooms, etc.)
+These don’t give as much stimulation as a full-body movement activity but may be helpful in situations where your child needs to sit still for a bit (school, doctor’s waiting rooms, etc.).

 - Chew gum

 - Eat crunchy foods like baby carrots or celery

 - Drink a thick milkshake through a straw